Contact Lens Exams from Your Optometrist

 - Severe refractive errors, or corneal abnormalities such as keratoconus, may not be correctable with ordinary soft contacts

 - If you have astigmatism, you'll need contacts that won't rotate on the corners when you blink.

-Last but not least, we will consider how you will use your contacts in Fairfax.
+Last but not least, we will consider how you will use your contacts.
 Do you want to keep your lenses in for days at a time?
 Would you rather grab a fresh pair of lenses every day instead of cleaning and maintaining the same pair?
-This decision will help your optometrist in Fairfax choose contacts that suit your lifestyle.
+This decision will help your optometrist choose contacts that suit your lifestyle.

 Once your contact lens exam is complete, we can recommend a variety of options to suit your specific requirements including hard-to-fit situations and conditions.
 You may do perfectly well with regular disposable or extended wear soft contacts.
 But we can also fit you with toric lenses for astigmatism, scleral lenses for keratoconus, moisture-retaining lenses for the dry eye, or multifocal lenses for presbyopia.

-Now that you see where contact lens exams fit into the big picture of your quest for contacts in Fairfax, take that all-important step today by calling (703) 691-8008 for a contact lens exam at Dr. Howard Budner & Associates Optometrists.
-Either Fairfax eye doctor on our team is ready to help you find the ideal vision correction solution for your individual needs!
+Now that you see where contact lens exams fit into the big picture of your quest for contacts, take that all-important step today by scheduling a contact lens exam at Dr. Howard Budner & Associates Optometrists.
+Our eye doctors are ready to help you find the ideal vision correction solution for your individual needs.
+Schedule today!